Defiling contaminants ∙

 13 Then Haggai asked, “If someone becomes ceremonially unclean by touching a dead person and then touches any of these foods, will the food be defiled?”
 And the priests answered, “Yes.”

-A substance or thing which lowers the quality of something sulling or tainting it is an impurity.
+What is an impurity?
+A substance or thing which lowers the quality of something, sullying or tainting it, is an impurity.
 Impurities tend to contaminate or pollute in the physical world.
 Many substances or materials are marred by undesirable or unexpected foreign matter.
 Some obvious examples are dross in precious metals, ash or debris in iron, and bark or leaf in paper.

 Impurities are either naturally occurring or added during the manufacture of a commercial product.
 Impurities can be harmful when they impede the intended purpose of the substance or have unintended consequences.